 When you join Crossref as a member you are issued a DOI prefix.
 You combine this with a suffix of your choice to create a DOI, which becomes active once registered with Crossref.
 Content Registration allows members to register a DOI and deposit or update its associated metadata, via machine or human interfaces.

 Academic and professional research travels further if it’s linked to the millions of other published papers.
 Crossref members register content with us to let the world know it exists, instead of creating thousands of bilateral agreements.

+Richer metadata makes content useful and easier to find.
 Through Crossref, members are distributing their metadata downstream, making it available to numerous systems and organizations that together help credit and cite the work, report impact of funding, track outcomes and activity, and more.